 The School of Physical Therapy prepares physical therapists who are clinical experts in the evaluation and treatment of conditions that affect the human movement system, as well as advocates for healthy living and physical wellness.
-Our graduates will also be prepared to be scholar-practitioners who advance the practice of physical therapy through the application of current evidence.
+Our graduates are also prepared to be scholar-practitioners who advance the practice of physical therapy through the application of current evidence.
 Physical therapists work with people of all ages including older adults recovering from a stroke, children with developmental disabilities, athletes recovering from a sports injury, and many other conditions.
 They also participate in research, administration, education, and preventive care.

 Why Anderson University?

 Anderson University is known for the individualized attention students receive.
-You’ll enjoy small class sizes with an emphasis on professional integrity and Christian values.
-The School of Physical Therapy believes in serving Him by serving others.
-You will have numerous opportunities to put those words into practice through service learning.
+Students enjoy small class sizes with an emphasis on professional integrity and Christian values.
+The School of Physical Therapy believes in “serving Him by serving others.”
+Students have numerous opportunities to put those words into practice through service learning activities.

 - Knowing: We synthesize scientific knowledge to better understand human movement.

 - Applying: We solve problems of movement dysfunction via diagnosis and treatment.

 - Promoting: We seek ways to advance physical therapy practice and optimize societal health.